 Let's get revved up for dancing together again at Neffa!

 Instruction and dances to help everyone feel welcomed into the contra dancing community.

 Sing and play the music from English rural churches, from the time of Thomas Hardy, Jane Austen, and King George III!
 For all voices and melodic instruments.

 This concert will feature the string band music of the American South, both instrumental and vocal, a rich stew of archaic British transplanted ballads; playful and haunting songs, African-rooted rhythms and blues; Cajun waltzes two-steps; and old-time fiddling – driving and stately, bouncy, quirky and often eerily beautiful.

 Fun contra dances inspired by some of those dance locations we love.

 Techniques for whistling with the lips, with special focus on dance tunes, as well as considerations for performance in general.

-Novel and authentic choral repertoire from global ethnic traditions: South Africa, Iran, Bosnia, Georgia, Croatia, Madagascar, Cuba, the US and more.
+Novel and authentic choral repertoire from global ethnic traditions: South Africa, Bosnia, Georgia, Ukraine, Albania, the US and more.

 Put your waltzing and pivoting skills to use in many different permutations!
 Enjoy whirling with partners to classic Bavarian Zwiefache tunes!
 The music tells you what to do!